 Th2 cell activation leads to B cell stimulation and antibody production.

 Th17 cells produce IL-17 and IL-22 and play a role in protection from bacterial infections and fungal infections.
-Th22 cells produce IL-22 and tumour necrosis factor alpha (TNF-α).
+Th22 cells produce IL-22 and tumour necrosis factor alpha (TNF-α), which induces inflammation.
 Both Th17 and Th22 cells play a role in the pathogenesis of psoriasis.
 Other T cell populations, such as regulatory T cells (Tregs), fine-tune the immune response by controlling immune cells response to foreign and self antigens and prevent autoimmunity reactions.

 B cells are responsible for creating a memory of prior antigen exposure to ensure a faster immune response and a lasting immunity.
 B cells produce antibodies (immunoglobulins) that can bind to specific antigens.
 Antibody effector functions are:

 To produce antibodies, B cells require cytokine signalling and stimulatory signals from Th cells.
 This takes place in secondary lymphoid organs such as lymph nodes.